Maggnun/Maggnun/README.md

 - 👋 Hi, I’m @Maggnun
-- 👀 I’m interested in Video Game Dev,3D modelling and machine learning
+- 👀 I’m interested in Web Dev ,Video Game Dev,3D modelling and machine learning
-- 🌱 I’m currently learning C++,Dart/Flutter and View.js
+- 🌱 I use mainly react.Js and node.Js
-- 💞️ I’m looking to collaborate on mostly video game dev
+- 💞️ I’m looking to collaborate on mostly Web Dev
 - 📫 How to reach me here on github or on my twitter @axiro12

 <!---